 The archipelago of the Canary Islands is an autonomous region of Spain, located at around 100 km off the coast of Morocco.
 It is composed of seven main islands – namely Tenerife, Gran Canaria, Lanzarote, El Hierro, Fuerte Ventura, La Palma and La Gomera; and multitude of much smaller ones.
 Of these, Lanzarote is often considered the best canary island for surfing.

-In general, the Canary Islands are thought to be a fantastic holiday destination, to the point that each year they attract more than 12 million tourists looking to make the most of their beautiful beaches, the mild weather, the quaint villages and bigger cities, the good food and relaxed atmosphere.
+In general, the Canary Islands are thought to be a fantastic holiday destination throughout the year (and one of The Best Places For Winter Sun In Europe), to the point that each year they attract more than 12 million tourists looking to make the most of their beautiful beaches, the mild weather, the quaint villages and bigger cities, the good food and relaxed atmosphere.
 Each tourist has its own view on which ones are the best Canary Islands, but – needless to say – these views are completely subjective and based on their personal taste.

 If we are to think about nature, determining which is the best Canary island becomes an even more daunting task.
 The archipelago is originally volcanic, and the nature is at its best.
 Suffice to know that a whopping four of thirteen national parks of Spain are located here, and that of these two have become UNESCO World Heritage sites and other two have been added to the list of World Biosphere Reserve.